 - Write to multiple sheets of an Excel file

 - Video: How to convert fixed column width to CSV or Excel

 - Video: How to convert JSON to Excel

-- Video: How to convert XML to Excel
+• Video: How to convert XML to Excel

-3.18 Profile a dataset
+3.20 Profile a dataset

 In the Right pane you can double click on a column header or click the corresponding button to show a profile of the data in each column.
+For example the different data types (text, numeric etc) and the frequencies of different values.
+Potential discrepancies (such as missing values) are highlighted in red.

-You can use this with Filter, Remove Cols and Replace transforms to remove unwanted rows, columns or values.
+You can use profiling in conjunction with Filter, Remove Cols and Replace transforms to remove unwanted rows, columns or values; and with the Impute transform to add missing values.

 For large datasets you might want to set Sample to less than the full dataset for speed.
-You can also leave include dates and include statistics unchecked for speed.
+You can also leave include dates and include statistics unchecked for speed (include dates checks against every date format listed in Preferences).